 Emergency Preparedness and Response(EP&R): The unpredictability of the number and types of public health threats from all hazards creates challenges for decision makers on how to allocate diminishing resources.
 VDH expects federal funding for EP&R staff to continue to decrease which requires seeking additional appropriation of general fund to maintain this critical public health infrastructure.
-In addition, due to the increased recognition in the agency's response capabilities, VDH is increasingly called upon to participate and often serve as the lead for planned events and activities in Virginia as well as in bordering jurisdictions (i.e. national inaugurations, historical celebrations such as the Battle of Bull Run re-enactment, etc.).
+In addition, due to the increased recognition in the agency's response capabilities, VDH is increasingly called upon to participate and often serve as the lead for planned events and activities in Virginia as well as in bordering jurisdictions (i.e. national inaugurations, etc.).